 Intergroup dialogue is an innovative educational model that brings together students from diverse social identities in a small group, learning environment.
 Intergroup dialogue often involves members of groups with a history of conflict or limited opportunities to engage in deep and meaningful discussion of controversial, challenging, or divisive issues.
 The goals of intergroup dialogue include:

 - Understanding social identities and the role of social structures and institutions in creating and maintaining inequality

 - Planning and enacting collaboration

-Each intergroup dialogue is led by a diverse team of two facilitators who stimulate and moderate the discussion by asking questions, identifying key points, guiding group process, and generally provide structure for dialogue.
-The process builds trust through exercises that explore differences and common ground, then leads to honest discussion of issues that affect this community.
-Participants learn how to be allies and how to work together respectfully and creatively in teams that encompass, acknowledge, and embrace difference.
+Each intergroup dialogue is led by a team of two trained/experienced facilitators who frame and initiate co-learning through asking questions, identifying key points, guiding group process, and providing overall curricular structure for dialogue.
+This learning process generally builds trust; explores differences, common ground, and intersections; and leads to open discussion of issues that affect this community.
+Students learn about alliances and how to work together respectfully and creatively in teams that encompass, acknowledge, and embrace difference.

-These courses were first developed as a part of SU’s participation in the Multi-University Intergroup Dialogue Multi-University Research Project.
+Syracuse University’s intergroup dialogue academic courses were initially developed through the university’s participation in and contribution to the Multi-University Intergroup Dialogue Multi-University Research Project.

 Fall 2016 Courses

 Spring 2017 Courses